kayrbee/holbertonschool-hbnb/part3/hbnb/tests/README.md

 ### Done

-MVP definition of done: test file uses `unittest`, tests in the file use a test db, and all tests in the file passed when run from the CLI
+MVP definition of done:
+- test file uses `unittest`,
+- tests in the file use a test db (api tests) or are isolated from the db (class tests), and
+- all tests in the file passed when run from the CLI

 Extension: make sure every test file covers all CRUD operations and defined error paths